bobadair/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 A bridge may currently be a RadioRA 2 main repeater, a Caseta Smart Bridge Pro, or a HomeWorks QS Processor.
 The bridge configuration requires the IP address of the bridge as well as the telnet username and password to log in to the bridge.

-The optional parameter `bridgeType` can be set to "RA2", "HWQS", or "CASETA".
+The optional parameter `bridgeType` should be set to "RA2", "HWQS", or "CASETA" as appropriate.
-It defaults to "RA2".
+It defaults to "RA2" if not set.

 The optional advanced parameter `heartbeat` can be used to set the interval between connection keepalive heartbeat messages, in minutes.
 It defaults to 5.